Sony INZONE M10S Monitor Review

 • Can't downscale 4k signals from PS5 & PS5 Pro and Xbox Series X|S.

-The Sony INZONE M10S is good for office use.
-It gets bright enough to be easily seen in most rooms with a fair bit of ambient light and has fantastic reflection handling, though it's not bright enough to overcome glare from a bright window.
+The Sony INZONE M10S is decent for office use.
+It gets bright enough to be easily seen in most rooms with a fair bit of ambient light and has good reflection handling, though it's not bright enough to overcome glare from a bright window.
 Its wide viewing angles and versatile ergonomics, including a 360-degree swivel, are also useful for sharing your screen with someone next to you.
 However, there are other downsides, as it risks burn-in with constant exposure to the same static elements over time.
 It also has some text clarity issues with some fringing around letters.

 Pros